microsoft/ivy/doc/examples/quic/README.md

 ### MinQUIC

-This implementation of verion 9 in the go language is available [on github](https://github.com/ekr/minq).
+This implementation of version 9 in the go language is available [on github](https://github.com/ekr/minq).
 However, for Ivy you should use the fork [here](https://github.com/kenmcmil/minq) which has been modified to disable crypto.